MaskeyDude/frontendmentor-product-preview-card-component/README.md

 [How to take a screenshot?](https://www.makeuseof.com/how-to-full-page-screenshot-chrome-firefox/) - I didn't knew how to take a webpage snapshot so yeah

-[Text decoration types?](https://www.w3schools.com/cssref/pr_text_text-decoration.asp) - I also forgot how to slash(line-through) the text
+[Slash through the text?](https://www.w3schools.com/cssref/pr_text_text-decoration.asp) - I also forgot how to slash (line-through) the text

 ## Thoughts